botlabs-gg/yagpdb-docs-v2/content/tools-and-utilities/self-assignable-roles.md

 To set up a role menu, the related roles **have to be added to a role group**, then you invoke the command `-rolemenu create (role group name)`

-The group mode and other restrictions from the role group and role still apply to the roles in the role menu.\
+The group mode and other restrictions from the role group and role still apply to the roles in the role menu.
-\

 After you type in the command, you will be taken through the setup process.
 If you want to disable DMs, create a custom message, or add new role to your role menu, be sure to read until the end.

 ### Step by step tutorial

 {{% notice warning %}}

 Make sure you created your [role commands](#roles) and assigned them a [role group](#role-groups) before starting.
-Role menu will **NOT** work if you have not done so.
+Role menu will **not** work if you have not done so.
 All switches and flags (nodm, rr, etc...) start with hyphen symbol `-`, not your prefix.

 {{% /notice %}}

-Once you've made your role commands and assigned them to a role group,\
-go to the channel in Discord where you want the role menu to be created.
-There you type `-rolemenu create (role group name)` (in this example, the role group name is "Sports").
+Once you've made your role commands and assigned them to a role group, go to the channel in Discord where you want the role menu to be created.
+Then type `-rolemenu create (group name)`; applying our "Sports" role group example, we'd have to send `-rolemenu create Sports`.

 ![Rolemenu Create command](rolemenu_create.png)

 As you can see, the bot started creating the menu, and has asked you to add the emoji for the first role, **Soccer**.
-I'll react on the message with my emoji of choice:&#x20;
+I'll react on the message with my emoji of choice:

 ![First reaction on a rolemenu setup](rolemenu_react.png)